tailscale/security-policies/incident-response/index.md

 ### Incident response and remediation

 If a suspected incident is detected, it should be responded to following the [Incident response process](http://go/incident-response-process).

+We respond to reported incidents, and resolve and determine impact as soon as possible.
+We aim to remediate incidents as soon as possible.

+Confirmed incidents may be disclosed publicly per our [disclosure policy](/security-policies/incident-disclosure/).